troclaux/notes/data_structures.md

 #### tree traversal order

+> [!TIP]
-OBS: the name of each traversal order describes when the root is visited
+> the name of each traversal order describes when the root is visited

 - preorder: root is visited first
 - inorder: root is visited in the middle-ish